-Please notify (by phone or e-mail) the facility by 9:30 a.m. if your child is to be absent or late, or have your child at the Centre prior to 9:30 a.m., as the rooms tend to go out for walks or outings.
+Please notify (by sending message on Lilio App, by phone or e-mail) the facility by 9:30 a.m. if your child is to be absent or late, or have your child at the Centre prior to 9:30 a.m., as the rooms tend to go out for walks or outings.
 If not, your child will miss out on these important trips and you will need to make other arrangements (e.g. wait until your child's room returns to the centre, or contact the room to make arrangements to meet them).